Yes, I’m patting myself on the back.

 - 1 pint heavy whipping cream

-- 1 14 ounce can dulce de leche (make your own or purchase it in the ethnic foods aisle at your grocery store)
+- 14 ounces dulce de leche make your own or purchase it in the ethnic foods aisle at your grocery store

-- If using a blender, place the whipping cream in the blender and blend until you have whipped cream.
+- Place the whipping cream in the blender and blend until you have whipped cream.
 On my blendtec this takes about 20 seconds.

 - Scrape the dulce de leche into the whipped cream and blend for another 30 seconds or until well combined.

 - You will have a frothy golden liquid.
 Take a sip.
 Now, take another.
 Okay, now put it in a freezer safe dish and freeze for 6 hours or until frozen.
 Sprinkle with salt before serving.